 So, I know that if it sounds clean and precise, the filters are good.
 If it struggles with this, you know they could have designed it a little better.
 The Moog passes this test of course, but I never really had any doubt about it.
 If you get something cheaper like a Korg Volca synth, you’ll see it’s not quite as clean.
 But, it’s literally a tenth of the price at around $150, so you get what you pay for.

-Below, please quickly take a moment to view some of the best-selling synthesizers currently on sale on Amazon:
+Below, please quickly take a moment to view some of the best-selling synthesizers currently on sale online:

 Sounds, Presets and the Moog Arpeggiator